 This actually started out with Pinball

 games, where you had a limited number of plays until you had to put in more money.
 This continued in arcade games.
-When games were released in home consoles, the need of lives was largely removed (with an exception of games where the goal is to get the highest score and not beat the game), but was initially kept in as The Artifact
+When games were released on home consoles, the need for lives was largely removed (with the exception of games where the goal is to get the highest score and not to beat the game), but they were initially kept in as The Artifact

-and the punishment of running out of lives was changed from entering a new coin to starting the game over.
-Eventually a continue system had also gone more widespread so the players didn't have to start from the beginning of the game when the lives ran out.
-In time, the importance of lives diminished which could be first seen clearly in PC first-person shooters which started to utilize save and load system.
-In 2000s, many flash games removed the lives system altogether so they could add the difficulty in their games without being really frustrating.
+and the punishment for running out of lives was changed from entering a new coin to starting the game over.
+Eventually a continue system also became more widespread so players didn't have to start from the beginning of the game when their lives ran out.
+In time, the importance of lives diminished, which could first be seen clearly in PC first-person shooters, which started to utilize a save and load system.
+In the 2000s, many flash games removed the lives system altogether so they could increase the difficulty in their games without being really frustrating.
 In the late 2000s, this spread to commercially released games too.
 Despite this, many modern games still use the lives system.

 and Infinite 1-Ups